tooevangelist/paysuper-docs/content/docs/payments/integration.md

 # Client-Server Integration with PaySuper API
 ***

-If your use cases  [the client-only integration](/docs/payments/sdk-integration/), use the client-server integration instead.
+If your sales use cases are not suited [the client-only integration](/docs/payments/sdk-integration/), use the client-server integration with PaySuper API instead.

+***

 ## **Step 1.** Create a Checkout Order ID on your server

-Invoke the [POST /api/v1/order](ССЫЛКА) to receive an Order ID.
-Learn more about the full list of parameters for [POST /api/v1/order](ССЫЛКА) that can be used for instance the redirect URLs for successful and failed payments.
+Send the [POST /api/v1/order](ССЫЛКА) to receive an Order ID.
+Learn more about [the full list of parameters](ССЫЛКА) that can be used for instance the redirect URLs for successful and failed payments.

 ### **Simple Checkout**